ArnoVel/structure-identification/tests/data/fitting/slope/readme.md

   * the first rank at more than 2 inverse polynomials is 367 with score 6259.1533, much closer to average

 This is **obviously** data-depedent, but the chosen function was a polynomial multiplied with a sigmoid and a sinusoid (relatively simple).
+This process is what leads to the choice of one "best" model above